This post was originally published in March 2019 and has been updated.

 Serving

-There are so many options for garnishing and serving these creamy, roasted gems.
+There are many options for garnishing and serving these creamy, roasted gems.

 - Garnish with fresh herbs.